 Ontario loosens rules to visit long-term care homes starting July 22

+Good news if you have a loved one in long term care.

-Ontario's long-term care minister says the province is loosening rules that have restricted visits to the province's long-term care homes during the COVID-19 pandemic.
+Ontario's long-term care minister is loosening rules that have restricted visits to the province's long-term care homes during the COVID-19 pandemic.

 She says indoor visits, which are currently limited to essential workers and families of palliative patients, will be permitted as of July 22, with a two-person limit.